spajce/spajce/README.md

 - 🚀 Exploring the realms of technology and innovation.
 - 💻 Enthusiastic about [Your Interests/Technologies].
-- 🎓 Currently learning Vue 3 - Typescript - Bootstrap.
+- 🎓 Currently learning Vue 3 - Typescript - Bootstrap - MUI Hybrid Blazor - MudBlazor - Blazor Server - Blazor WASM.
 - 🌱 Always open to learning and collaborating on new projects.